-The priest thought about it and had to agree, but said that since it was what everyone expected, and no one had ever said they minded, he'd better carry on.
+The priest thought about it, and had to agree, but said that since it was what everyone expected, and no one had ever said they minded, he'd better carry on.
 So Becky said OK.

-She decided that in future, if she remembered, instead of just assuming people were doing things that seemed unfair for bad reasons, she'd check first.
+She thoughtfully decided that in future, if she remembered, instead of just assuming people were doing things that seemed unfair for bad reasons, she'd check first.
 She offered to stand up at the front of the church for a few minutes the following week and tell people she'd discovered that the priest hadn't been eating more than the others because he was being unfair after all, but just because he'd been told to, and that people could learn the valuable lesson from that that they shouldn't automatically think the worst if they thought something didn't seem quite right, but they should find out more facts before jumping to conclusions.

-The priest thanked Becky and said that would be a nice idea.
+The priest thanked Becky, and said that would be a nice idea.
 So Becky did.

 But regardless of the fact that it had been held for a misguided reason, the church picnic had been a great success, and was remembered fondly for years.
 And people had a good think about the lessons Becky had taught too.

-After Becky took over a church service one morning after the priest challenged her that if she could do a better sermon than him she could try it, only to regret what happened when she welcomed the opportunity, you might have thought the church organist, who saw what happened, would have learned a lesson.
+After Becky took over the church service one morning after the priest challenged her that if she could do a better sermon than him she could try it, only to regret what happened when she welcomed the opportunity, you might have thought the church organist, who saw what happened, would have learned a lesson.
 But apparently not; a couple of months later after church one day, when she was about one and a half years old, Becky wanted to tinker around on the organ.
 The priest let her, and she started picking out the tunes of hymns she'd remembered, and messing around playing things she was making up.
 Several people complimented her, saying she was clever to be playing hymn tunes.
-But the organist was a bit nervous she might break it or something.
+But the organist was a bit nervous that she might break it or something.
 She came over and told her that children weren't really supposed to play the organ.

 Becky said she didn't see why not, and the organist said adults could play it better than children.